evkx/evkx.github.io/content/models/audi/q6_e-tron/q6l_e-tron_quattro/_index.md

 The Audi Q6L e-tron quattro, with dimensions of 4884 mm in length, 1939 mm in width, and 1687 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
 Audi Q6L e-tron quattro is available in a total of 56 paint colors, including solid, metallic, and pearlescent options.
 In addition to the standard palette, some colors are from the exclusive 'Audi exclusive' palette.

-You can also choose several styling options to make your car more unique.
+You can also choose from several styling options to make your car more unique.

-You can select from multiple wheel options in different sizes on the Audi Q6L e-tron quattro, allowing you to customize your vehicle to suit your style and driving preferences.
+The Audi Q6L e-tron quattro offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 235/60 tires on 19" rims front and 255/55 tires on 19" rims rear
 - 255/50 tires on 20" rims front and 285/45 tires on 20" rims rear
 - 255/45 tires on 21" rims front and 285/40 tires on 21" rims rear

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).